kxrm/semisearch/README.md

 ## What Makes SemiSearch Different?

 ### 🧠 **Intelligent Text Analysis**
 Traditional search tools look for exact word matches.
 If you search for "car", you won't find documents about "automobile" or "vehicle".
-SemiSearch uses statistical analysis (TF-IDF) to understand that these words are related and finds them all.
+SemiSearch uses statistical analysis (TF-IDF) to understand relationships between words and find related concepts.

 **Example**: Searching for "error handling" will find:
 - Code with try/catch blocks